Toukenize/grab_aiforsea_safety/README.md

 - Rolling Max of the sensor-based features (10 seconds rolling time frame) to retain the spikes in sensors' values over the next 10 seconds.
 - Null values between timestamps were interpolated linearly

-### Feature Engineering
+### Feature Engineering & Selection

 - `Turning Aggression` - The product of Angular Frequency and Speed, in log scale.
 The higher the combined magnitude of speed and angular frequency, the more aggressive the turn, as the driver did not slow down the vehicle while turning.
 - `Magnitude of Acceleration X & Y` - Similar to turning aggression, but measured by the accelerometer.
 - `Acceleration (derived)` - The acceleration calculated using vehicle Speed over recorded time stamp.
-- Feature statistics - The mean, median, max, skewness and kurtosis of the processed features (group by bookingID) were generated.
+- Feature statistics - The mean, median, max, skewness and kurtosis of the selected features (group by bookingID) were generated.
+- Feature selection - Iterative elimination and addition of features were conducted with 4 runs of base model (LSTM) which provides a quick gauge on the features performance.
+Features that led to model deterioration or insignificant improvements were dropped.
+The complete set of model performance and features configurations is available as an excel sheet in `development_notebooks/model_training/feature_selection_using_lstm_baseline.xlsx`

 ### Features/ Approaches explored but not used (led to deterioration/ insignificant improvements)
 - Correction of `Acceleration X and Y`.
 This is because the previous XYZ correction results in indeterminate direction of the corrected X and Y (resultant X and Y are orthogonal to Z, but might not be pointing to perpendicular or parallel to the direction of vehicle travel).